blevine/keycloak-graphql/README.md

 Copy the JAR file to the <KEYCLOAK_DIR>/providers directory.
 Re-start Keycloak.

 ## Tools
-Tools are provided as development aids.
+A couple of tools are provided as development aids.
 You'll need to create a 'graphql-tools' realm role and assign this role to users to whom you want to grant access.
 You'll also need to create a 'keycloak-graphql' client.
 The easiest way to do this is to import the client using the keycloak-graphql-client.json file in the root directory of this project.